-- Entrance to Oak House is usually free, but there is sometimes a small charge for special events and activities.
+- Entrance to Oak House is usually free, but there is sometimes a small charge for some activities.

-- Opening times may vary for special events, please ring site for details.
+- Opening times may vary for special activities, please ring site for details.

 - There is currently no disabled access to the first floor of the house.

 - We are unable to accommodate pushchairs inside the museum building but we can in the visitor centre.

 - Suitable footwear must be worn inside Oak House- due to the age of the flooring we cannot allow stiletto heels to be worn inside the building.

 - Please mind your step when walking on the Oak House drive.

 - The playground area is open when the museum is open and not at other times unless advertised.